Information about each of our talented clinicians is listed below. But first, a bit about our Office Administrator:

 Dr. Goldman graduated Magna Cum Laude from the University of Arkansas with his bachelor's degree in psychology, and then went on to complete his Master's and Doctoral degrees in clinical psychology from Ohio University in Athens, Ohio.
 After working for a year as a substance abuse counselor, Dr. Goldman completed his predoctoral internship at the University of Pittsburgh Counseling Center.
 He then went on to complete a postdoctoral fellowship at the University of Michigan Psychological Clinic (now a division of the Mary Rackham Institute).
 Dr. Goldman was a Staff Psychologist at Washington University in St. Louis Habif Health & Wellness Center from 2011 to 2016, where he provided individual, couples and group counseling.

+Dr. Goldman is one of the founders of Psychological Services of St. Louis, where he provides individual therapy to adults.
 Dr. Goldman is particularly interested in how people relate to themselves and others; recurrent interpersonal problems; managing depression, anxiety, difficult emotions, and transitions; diversity concerns including LGBTQIA+ issues; mindfulness; and existential concerns.
 Dr. Goldman is a SafeZone-trained ally to the LGBTQIA+ community.
 He also enjoys supervising clinicians in training.

 Meg Jennings, MSW, LCSW